 GeneCards Summary for LPP Gene

 LPP (LIM Domain Containing Preferred Translocation Partner In Lipoma) is a Protein Coding gene.
-Diseases associated with LPP include Lipoma and Leukemia, Acute Myeloid.
+Diseases associated with LPP include Leukemia, Acute Myeloid and Acute Monoblastic Leukemia.
 Among its related pathways are Cytoskeletal Signaling and Stabilization and expansion of the E-cadherin adherens junction.
 An important paralog of this gene is TRIP6.

 UniProtKB/Swiss-Prot for LPP Gene

 May play a structural role at sites of cell adhesion in maintaining cell shape and motility.
 In addition to these structural functions, it may also be implicated in signaling events and activation of gene transcription.
 May be involved in signal transduction from cell adhesion sites to the nucleus allowing successful integration of signals arising from soluble factors and cell-cell adhesion sites.
 Also suggested to serve as a scaffold protein upon which distinct protein complexes are assembled in the cytoplasm and in the nucleus.